markshust/docker-magento/README.md

 # Download the version of Magento you want to use with:
 bin/download 2.4.5-p1 community
-# You can specify the version and type (community, enterprise, or mageos).
+# You can specify the version and type (community, enterprise, mageos-nightly, mageos-mirror, mageos-hypernode-mirror, or mageos-maxcluster-mirror).
 # If no arguments are passed, "2.4.5-p1" and "community" are the default values used.

 # or for Magento core development: